-Man With Gunshot Wound To Head Found On Staten Island Expressway
+Murder Mystery On Staten Island After Man With Gunshot Wound To Head Found On Expressway Exit Ramp

-NEW YORK (CBSNewYork) – An investigation underway on Staten Island after a man with a gunshot wound to the head was found on a highway overnight.
+NEW YORK (CBSNewYork) – The NYPD is investigating what appears to be a murder mystery after a man’s body was found on a highway exit ramp on Staten Island.

 NYPD detectives have been working the scene since a call came in just before midnight from a driver who discovered the body on the Slosson Avenue exit ramp of the Staten Island Expressway.